Automatic train stop: Taiwan

-Many Taiwan Railways Administration trains are equipped with the Japanese ATS-SN and ATS-P systems, which serve as fallback for an ATP system introduced in 2006 (equivalent to ETCS Level 1), of which the latter system replaced the older AWS system originally introduced in 1978 on the EMU100 and EMU200 express trains.
+Many Taiwan Railways Administration trains are equipped with an Ericsson-developed ATS system since the late-1970s (similar to Japanese ATS-SN and ATS-P), which serve as fallback for a Bombardier-designed ATP system introduced in 2006 (equivalent to ETCS Level 1), of which the latter system replaced the older AWS system originally introduced in 1978 on the EMU100 and EMU200 express trains.

 United Kingdom

-Some Manchester Metrolink services are ATS equipped, however this is being phased out due to the introduction of line of sight signalling.
+The Manchester Metrolink uses ATS equipment between Timperley and Altrincham Interchange.
+This consists of electromagnetic beacons before the applicable signal.
+If a signal is passed at danger, the ATS device inside the tram will apply the track brakes.
+This system used to be universal along the system, but has been narrowed down to just this section because of recent resignalling to the system.

 London Underground lines are universally fitted with ATS equipment.
 This comprises a trip arm just outside the right-hand running rail, and an air valve known as a tripcock on the leading bogie of the train.
 When the applicable signal shows 'danger', the trip arm is held up by a spring.
 If a train attempts to pass the signal, the trip arm makes contact with the tripcock.
 This opens the tripcock, which is connected to the train pipe of the air brakes, and causes an emergency brake application to be made.
 When the signal shows 'clear', the stop arm is lowered by compressed air.

+China

+Many China Railway trunk lines use an ATS system introduced in the late-1980s, similar in principle to Japanese ATS-P and ATC.